20Tauri/DoxyDoxygen/README.md

    - [YuiDoc](http://yui.github.io/yuidoc)

 It's designed to provide:
-   - a large support of languages (specially c++ or non `/*` commented languages).
+   - a large support of languages (specially c++ or non `/*` commented languages),
-   - a deep language comprehension (examine function body to determine parameters types)
+   - a deep language comprehension (examine function body to determine parameters types),
-   - an easy and powerfull documenting style configuration
+   - an easy and powerfull documenting style configuration,
-   - capacity to update existing comments
+   - capacity to update existing comments,
    - ...

 ## Usage